aoifeflav/pands-weekly-tasks/README.md

     c.
 Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount

 ### Description:
 The bank.py program is a simple utility that allows users to add two monetary amounts and display the result in a human-readable format.
 When called it asks the user to input an amount in cent, then asks for another amount in cent.
-The program adds these cent amounts together, then uses the // function to fnd the Euro amount and the % function to find the remaining sent amount.
-The result is then formatted and printed
+The program adds these cent amounts together, then uses the // function to find the Euro amount and the % function to find the remaining cent amount.
+The result is then formatted and printed.

 <details>
            <summary>User point of view</summary>